tazul8/flora/README.md

 # Flora
 ## It is a news publishing website.
-### It is a fully dynamic web application built with a python framework named Django.
+### It is a dynamic web application built with a python framework named Django.